Ludum Dare 39 Devlog

 It's all about saving time and having your past work keep working for you.
 For example, I wrote a script that generates a skeleton project that draws a box on the screen which you can move with the arrow keys.
 With a single command-line call I have a working graphical program that I can immediately start adding game-specific features to and not waste any time setting up.
 The script even creates a new git repo and populates the

 $ a2x_new MyGame $ cd MyGame/make/ $ make run

 At this point I've also gotten more pragmatic about reusing code from previous game projects.
 Making everything modular, encapsulated, and following a consistent standard really pays off here.
-I can literally drop
+Some

-.c files from one project to another with little to no changes needed, for things like drawing progress bars or scrolling log messages.
+.c files can be carried from one project to another with little to no changes, especially utilities like drawing progress bars or scrolling text messages.